SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Reproducibility Statement

 \section{Reproducibility Statement}

-The authors have made great efforts to ensure the reproducibility of the empirical results reported in this paper.
-To begin with, the experiment settings, evaluation metrics, and datasets were described in detail in Subsections \ref{sec:classification}, \ref{sec:zero-shot}, and Appendix \ref{appendix:Datasets}, \ref{appendix:pretraining-data}, \ref{appendix:ECR}.
-Furthermore, the implementation details were clearly presented in Subsections \ref{sec:pre-training}, \ref{sec:fine-tuning} and Appendix \ref{appendix:main-experiment}, \ref{appendix:TSW}.
-In our effort to ensure reproducibility, we have submitted the source code of the proposed training algorithm with our paper, and plan to release the source code on GitHub upon acceptance.
+The authors have made great efforts to ensure the reproducibility of the empirical results reported in this paper. {

+To begin with, the experiment settings, evaluation metrics, and datasets were described in detail in Section \ref{sec:classification}, Section \ref{sec:zero-shot}, and \ref{appendix:Datasets}, \ref{appendix:pretraining-data}, \ref{appendix:ECR}.
+Furthermore, the implementation details were clearly presented in Section \ref{sec:pre-training}, Section \ref{sec:fine-tuning} and \ref{appendix:main-experiment}, Section \ref{sec:TSW}. } In our effort to ensure reproducibility, we have submitted the source code of the proposed training algorithm with our paper, and plan to release the source code on GitHub upon acceptance.